danielddemissie/chapa/README.md

   // you can store this subAccount id for future use

-  //split payment with subAccount const subAccountInfo = {
+  //split payment with subAccount const subAccountsInfo = [{
-  id:"_id",
+  id:subaccountId,
-  /*The id enough but you can also override the default setting like splity type and split value like this
+  /*The id is enough but you can also override the default setting like split type and split value like this
       split_type:"flat",
       split_value:20
   */
-};
+}];

 chapa
-  .initialize({...initializeInfo,...subAccountInfo})
+  .initialize({...initializeInfo,subaccounts:subAccountsInfo})
   .then((response) => {
     console.log(response);
-    /*if initialization was successfull response will look like this {
+    /*if initialization was successfull the response will look like this {
         "message": "Hosted Link",
         "status": "success",